Developer guide - Part 1: Distributing ROS apps with snaps

 This developer guide will take us through the process of packaging our first ROS application as a snap.

 Snaps offer a solution to build and distribute containerised robotics applications or any software.
-It is the de facto distribution tool for companies deploying software on Ubuntu, like Microsoft, Google, Spotify and more.
+It is the de facto distribution tool for companies deploying software on Ubuntu, including Microsoft, Google, Spotify and more.
 As such, we will be able to leverage the same tooling and global infrastructure for our application.

 In addition, we will need basic knowledge about ROS or ROS 2 as well as some basic understanding of the Linux environment (Ubuntu).